15-inch MacBook Air made official at WWDC 2023

 Apple also says that the new Air is 12 times faster than the fastest Intel-based Air while including 18 hours of battery life.

-Apple says the 15-inch MacBook Air is available to order today and will release next week.
-It will start at $1,749 (CAD) and $1,599 (CAD) for education.
+The 15-inch MacBook Air is available to order now and releases next week.

 Apple has also updated the pricing of some other models in its Air lineup: